TactualCoder24/plantmind/README.md

 (equipment ↔ procedures ↔ personnel ↔ regulations ↔ incidents) with **RAG over chunked, embedded documents**, so the copilot can synthesize both keyword-relevant text *and* graph-traced relationships into one cited answer.
+(Claude has been for api to answer quries sometimes gemini also thats why in coauthors)
 ## Architecture

 ```